nens/threedi-docs/source/e_2d_levees_tutorial.rst

 Model activation
 ----------------
 A short description of the model activation is given here.
-A comprehensive guidance with visual support is provided in Tutorial 2 (:ref:`model_activation`).
+A comprehensive guidance with visual support is provided in Tutorial 2 (:ref:`tutorial2_2dflatmodel`).

 Upload your model